-CIBC reviews and complaintsCIBC isn’t an accredited business with the Better Business Bureau, but does receive an A+ BBB rating.
+CIBC isn’t an accredited business with the Better Business Bureau, but does receive an A+ BBB rating.

 The Consumer Financial Protection Bureau lists 22 complaints against CIBC, with a majority of complaints lodged against its home loan products.
 Customers complain of slow loan processing, hidden fees and account closures as a result of cryptocurrency transactions.